gesman/bitcoin-payments-for-woocommerce/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Bitcoin Cash Payments for WooCommerce is a Wordpress plugin that allows to accept bitcoin cash at WooCommerce-powered online stores.
+Bitcoin Cash Payments for WooCommerce is a Wordpress plugin that allows you to accept bitcoin cash at WooCommerce-powered online stores.

 == Description ==